iftechfoundation/ifarchive-static/md/whole-archive.md

 - Please do not thrash the server.
 If you want to download a zillion files, throttle your download speed or allow a moment of rest time between files.

-### Single-file download
+### Downloading with rsync

 In early 2024 we experimented with the idea of making the entire Archive downloadable in a single massive tar file.
 It wound up being about 30 gigabytes.
 Sadly, the AWS bandwidth cost of this did not justify the added value.

-We are now considering other options, such as `rsync`.
+Instead, we now support `rsync` to fetch Archive files.
+The `rsync` protocol allows you to maintain a synchronized copy of the entire Archive.
+After the initial download, it will only fetch files that have changed.

+We offer four rsync sources:

+`rsync://rsync.ifarchive.org/if-archive`
+: All the files in the Archive.
+(32 GB, that's "giga")

+`rsync://rsync.ifarchive.org/indexes`
+: HTML index pages for each directory.
+(58 MB)

+`rsync://rsync.ifarchive.org/metadata`
+: JSON/XML metadata files for each file with metadata.
+(68 MB)

+`rsync://rsync.ifarchive.org/misc`
+: Miscellaneous files and documentation.
+(1 MB)

+(Sizes are as of early 2024.
+They all grow from year to year.)

+Since web use is our primary customer (and `rsync` is not protected by a CDN), the `rsync` service has a modest bandwidth limit.
+Fetching the entire Archive will take roughly 45 minutes.